Set-based Neural Network Encoding Without Weight Tying: Introduction

-To this end, we propose a Set-based Neural Network Encoder (SNE) for predicting the performance of neural networks given only the model parameters that is agnostic to the network architecture.
-Specifically, we treat the neural network encoding problem from a set encoding perspective by utilising compositions of \textit{set-to-set} and \textit{set-to-vector} functions.
-However, the parameters of neural networks are ordered.
-To retain this order information, we utilize positional encoding \citet{attention} at various stages in our model.
-Also, our model incorporates the hierarchical computational structure of neural networks in the encoder design by encoding independently, layer-wise, culminating in a final encoding stage that compresses all the layer-wise information into a single encoding vector used to predict the network performance.
+To this end, we propose a Set-based Neural Network Encoder (SNE) for property prediction of neural networks given only the model parameters that is agnostic to the network architecture without weight tying.
+Specifically, we treat the neural network encoding problem from a set encoding perspective by utilizing compositions of \textit{set-to-set} and \textit{set-to-vector} functions.
+However, the parameters of neural networks are ordered and hierarchical.
+To retain this order information, we utilize positional encoding~\citep{attention} at various stages in our model.
+Also, our model incorporates the hierarchical computational structure of neural networks in the encoder design by encoding independently, layer-wise, culminating in a final encoding stage that compresses all the layer-wise information into a single encoding vector used to predict the network property of interest.
 To handle the issue of large and variable parameter sizes efficiently, we incorporate a \textit{pad-chunk-encode} pipeline that is parallelizable and can be used to iteratively encode layer parameters.
-In terms of evaluation, we introduce two new tasks: cross-dataset neural network performance prediction and cross-architecture neural network performance prediction.
-In cross-dataset neural network performance prediction, we fix the neural network architecture used to generate the training data and evaluate how well the performance predictors transfer to the same architecture trained on different datasets.
-For cross-architecture neural network performance prediction, we fix only the architecture for generating the training data and evaluate the performance of the predictors on architectures unseen during training.
+To learn the correct permutations of MLP weights, we employ the Logit Invariance Regularizer of~\citet{genuineinvariance} instead of weight tying.
+In terms of evaluation, we introduce two new tasks: cross-dataset neural network property prediction and cross-architecture neural network property prediction.
+In cross-dataset neural network performance prediction, we fix the network architecture used to generate the training data and evaluate how well the performance predictors transfer to the same architecture trained on different datasets.
+For cross-architecture neural network performance prediction, we fix only the architecture for generating the training data and evaluate the performance of the predictor on architectures unseen during training.
+These tasks are important since in the real setting, access to model zoos is scare, making transferability desirable.